NodeBE4/opinion/_posts/2022-10-17-cnmediaproject.md

 ### 50: [2022-10-18 23:40:23+08:00 推文](https://twitter.com/cnmediaproject/status/1582396180163887105)

 Good to know.
 Next up is the keyword fallacy -- words like 开放 that many crunch into data at their peril.
 The charts are proliferating.<br><br>Holly Snape: 👏👏👏 This is awesome.
-Clear and concise, it corrects the key common misunderstandings.<br> <a href="https://twitter.com/cnmediaproject/status/1582367120549376001" target="_blank" rel="noopener noreferrer">https://twitter.com/cnmediaproject/status/1582367120549376001</a>
+Clear and concise, it corrects the key common misunderstandings.<br>

 ### 51: [2022-10-18 23:42:02+08:00 推文](https://twitter.com/cnmediaproject/status/1582396595701968897)